wanliyunyan/dva-typescript-antd-starter-kit/README.md

 If you don’t understand Chinese, it doesn’t matter.
 Clone this repo and npm intall, You can use it directly.

 ## About
 The structure of the project imitates [ant-design-pro](https://github.com/ant-design/ant-design-pro),but without using the default configuration of dva, manually configure webpack4.
 The package in the project uses the latest version.
-Support for the latest chrome browser.
-If you want to use the most basic dva+ts, please click [dva-typescript-starter-kit](https://github.com/wanliyunyan/dva-typescript-starter-kit)

 ## Browser Support